 What to Expect

-Manchester Airport has three terminals (1, 2 and 3).
+Manchester Airport (Code: MAN) has three terminals (1, 2 and 3).
 Terminals 1 and 2 linked by a skybridge with moving sidewalks to assist with the 10- to 15-minute walk.
 Terminals 1 and 3 are linked by a covered walkway.
 The entire airport has garnered a reputation for rude personnel, poor service, outdated facilities and large crowds.
 Terminal 1 seems to get the fewest complaints, while Terminal 3 edges Terminal 2 for most complaints.
 There are plenty of dining and shopping options throughout the airport, with Terminal 1 having the biggest selection, and Terminal 3 having the least.
 Head to the Spar Grocery Store for last minute snacks (in all 3 Terminals), they are open 24 hours a day.
 WiFi is available to help pass the time.
 Additional comfort can be found through fee-based access to one of the airport’s first class lounges.
 See Airport Lounges in the airport guide below.

 Terminal 1 offers the most comforts for sleeping, with the airside featuring armrest-free seating and benches.
 The arrivals level of terminal 2 has plenty of benches, but reviewers recommend avoiding the departures level.
 Terminal 3 reportedly offers little in the way of sleeping comfort and the fewest amenities.
 Noise is the most cited complaint, so consider bringing earplugs/noise-cancelling headphones if you are intending to spend the night.
 Explore our guide to sleeping in Manchester Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, there is a hotel at the airport attached to Terminals 1 and 2, and others nearby.
 See Airport Hotels in the airport guide below.

 Good to Know